yzhong5021/PyProjects/README.md

 - 1-sample and 2-sample KS tests on generated data.

 inference_metrics.ipynb
 - This file contains methods to calculate the R^2 of a regression model, the confusion matrix given an array of truth labels and estimated labels, and classification metrics such as f1 score and specificity.
-We generate ROC and P-R curves using sample data.
+Generates ROC and P-R curves using sample data.

 Gauss_Data_Analysis.ipynb
 - Estimates MLE mean μ and variance σ^2 of a sample pickle dataset.